Apoorv012/easysploit_kalilinuxtricks/README.md

 It is not my project.
 I just cloned it for my future reference.
-Please check out the original code from the link given. https://github.com/KALILINUXTRICKSYT/easysploit.git
+Whole Contribution to KaliLinuxTricks Please check out the original code from the link given. https://github.com/KALILINUXTRICKSYT/easysploit.git